albirrkarim/react-speech-highlight-demo/README.md

 When using prefer/fallback to audio file you can achive high quality sound and remove all compactbility problem from [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis). how you can automatically get the audio file of some text ? you can use [ElevenLabs](https://elevenlabs.io/?from=partnermurray4444), [Google Cloud](https://cloud.google.com/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Open AI](https://platform.openai.com/docs/guides/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).
 In the [demo website](https://react-speech-highlight.vercel.app/) i provide you example using ElevenLabs and even you can try your own audio file on that demo web.

-When this package just take input text and audio file, how this package know the timing spoken word or sentence of played audio?
-This package can detect the spoken word and sentence.
+This package just take input text and audio file, how this package know the timing spoken word or sentence of played audio?
+This package can detect the spoken word and sentence. **All is done in client side**, look at the overview above.

-Also this package is one time pay.
+This package is one time pay.
 No Subscription.
 Who likes subscription?
 I also don't.

 ![Feature Overview](./img/features.png)